 Authentic advocacy: The best influencer marketing pairs a brand with an influencer who is legitimately happy to talk about the brand because they feel it provides value to their audience.

 If you're convinced that influencer marketing is the way to help you reach your goals, we can help you find them.
-One way to identify potential influencers is to use online conversations insights.
+One way to identify potential influencers is to use online conversation insights.